 - What is adult day care and how do I find out about it?

-- What public benefits is my relative eligible for, such as In-Home Supportive Services or VA services?
+- What public benefits is the person I care for eligible for, such as In-Home Supportive Services or VA services?

 - Where do I start to look for such care?

 Questions about my needs as a caregiver: *